Authorization Overview

 "iat" (Issued At) claim

 Required.
-The "iat" (Issued At) claim indicates when the JWT was issued.
+The "iat" (Issued At) claim indicates when the JWT was issued and is represented as seconds since the start of the Epoch.

 The "iat" claim MUST be present in the payload of the JWT.